wenyuan-fan/varRhoTurbVOF_2/README.md

 Wenyuan Fan and Henryk Anglart. "varRhoTurbVOF: A new set of volume of fluid solvers for turbulent isothermal multiphase flows in OpenFOAM."
 Computer Physics Communications (2020), 247, 106876

 Wenyuan Fan and Henryk Anglart. "varRhoTurbVOF 2: Modified OpenFOAM volume of fluid solvers with advanced turbulence modeling capability."
-Computer Physics Communications (2020), doi: 10.1016/j.cpc.2020.107467.
+Computer Physics Communications (2020), 256, 107467.

 ## File structure
   * OpenFOAM-7: folder for code to be compiled with OpenFOAM v7;
+  * OpenFOAM-8: folder for code to be compiled with OpenFOAM v8;
   * OpenFOAM-1912: folder for code to be compiled with OpenFOAM v1912;
+  * OpenFOAM-2006: folder for code to be compiled with OpenFOAM v2006;
   * bruteForceExamples: folder for three examples of the brute-force approach;
   * turbulenceDamping: folder for the turbulence damping fvOptions;
   * tutorials: folder for tutorials;